jooooscha/markdown-plasmoid/README.md

 If you click on the text an editor with the file loaded is opened.

+You can hide the note so nobody behind you can read it :)

 In the settings can be changed:
 - the file location
 - the editor